TheRensei/blog/content/TTRPG/Call of Cthulhu/Scenarios/Notes.md

 - do all pcs remember the room?
 - what if they try to escape after the first loop?
 - what happens if they die before the time reset - by any other mean than the dagger
-- how to prevent the ritual from happenig
+- how to prevent the ritual from happening
 - what happens if pcs fail
--
+- what if pc gets the dagger
+	- large sanity cost and and maybe memory loss but they are back at the auction

 ---

 ### Items:
 - invitation letter with a wax seal.
 The seal has an outdated and unused logo of the local printing company.
 The letter invites PCs to a private action.
 It states the time for 6pm on Saturday, the location is the mansion.
 There is also a map on how to get there from the main road.
 PCs were invited because of their known interest in the antics and stuff.
 The letter is written in beautiful cursive with gold framing and very good quality paper.
+- Cursed cane - snake shaped head on a black wood cane with a metal end.
+Snake's head has an open mouth and sucks Gordon's blood periodically.
+Snakes eyes are ruby and are getting brighter with each person sacrificed.

 ### NPCs:
 - Harvey Connor - chubby, blond hair licked on the side, visibly sweats, socially anxious but tries.
 Brags about his career and stuff as a way of making himself more interesting and confident.